 But local company Bonaire Tours & Vacations also offered us a nice half-day tour to see the main sights—a great alternative if you don’t want to drive.
 They offer many activities, but this particular tour covered the key attractions.

 First was the famous pink lakes.
-It’s impressive, and they seem even more pink in real life.
+It’s impressive, and they seem even pinker in real life.

 It’s the process of making salt that results in these large pink reservoirs.